 - Energy contacts reported historically high levels of crude oil production and record amounts of natural gas flowing to export terminals.
 Contacts also continued to report planning and development of industrial decarbonization and renewable energy projects.

 - In agriculture, while the domestic appetite for chicken increased, worldwide demand fell as avian flu led to additional export restrictions and lower egg supplies.

-The Federal Reserve publishes the Beige Book before each meeting of the Federal Open Market Committee.
-The committee is scheduled to meet January 31 and February 1.
+The Beige Book is a compilation of anecdotal reports from business contacts that the Federal Reserve publishes before each meeting of its policymaking Federal Open Market Committee.
+The Committee is scheduled to meet January 30 and 31.